Mare (folklore): German folklore

-In German folklore, the mare is related or analogous to the alp, a supernatural creature of similar nature; the German word for nightmare being Albtraum (lit. 'alp dream', or Alptrück (lit. 'alp preassure').
-In High German, the mare known as Mara, Mare, or Mahr (masculine noun, i.e. "der Mahr"); in Low German as mårt, Mahrt, or de môr in Pomerania and Rügen.
+In German folklore, the mare is related or analogous to the alp, a supernatural creature of similar nature; the German word for nightmare being Albtraum (lit. 'alp dream', or Alptrück (lit. 'alp pressure').
+In High German, the mare is known as Mara, Mare, or Mahr (masculine noun, i.e. "der Mahr"); in Low German as mårt, Mahrt, or de môr in Pomerania and Rügen.
 It rides on sleepers, making it hard to breathe, or it lies over his chest, making its victim drenched with sweat, whereby the victim is able to groan but otherwise rendered speechless and spellbound, and unable to waken unless he is called by his baptismal name.
 While the mårt is usually a girl with a bad foot according to one source (a certain daughter of a smith in the village of Bork near Stargard having that reputation), there are tales of the môr either male or female (see below).

 The môr enters a house through a hole the carpenter forgot to plug, and can be captured by plugging the hole.
 A male môr who had been tormenting a woman was caught by this method in one tale; he became her husband, fathering her children, but left after being told about the hole, returning just once a year.
 In another tale, a female môr was caught by the method of applying green paint on the hands, and the captor set her permanently on an oak which withered but always shivered.
 The môr also rides a horse and makes its mane matted and impossible to untangle (folklore collected from Rügen).

 It is also said that to prevent a Mahrt from returning, a man who sees it after being visited should offer it a cold bowl and buttered bread for breakfast in the morning, after which she will cease to visit.
 Another way is boil water in a newly bought jar plugged with a new cork, at which the Mahrt will request the cork to be removed and will not come back again. (folklore of Quazow, Schlawe district, now Kwasowo, Gmina Sławno, Poland).
 More generally in Pomerania, an upside down pair of slippers left by the bed will ward it off.

 German Folklorist Adalbert Kuhn records a Westphalian charm or prayer used to ward off mares, from Wilhelmsburg near Paderborn:

 Such charms are preceded by the example of the Münchener Nachtsegen of the fourteenth century (See Elf under §Medieval and early modern German texts).
-Its texts demonstrates that certainly by the Late Middle Ages, the distinction between the Mare, the Alp, and the Trute (Drude) was being blurred, the Mare being described as the Alp's mother.
+Its texts demonstrate that certainly by the Late Middle Ages, the distinction between the Mare, the Alp, and the Trute (Drude) was being blurred, the Mare being described as the Alp's mother.